hamvocke/hamvocke.github.io/_drafts/testing_java_microservices.md

 ### An Example
 Now that we know what to test and how to structure our unit tests we can finally see a real example.

-Let's take the following `Controller` class:
+Let's take a simplified version of the `ExampleController` class:

 {% highlight java %}
 @RestController